Global convergence of a BFGS-type algorithm for nonconvex multiobjective optimization problems: The algorithm and its global convergence

 Now, \eqref{saopaulo} implies that there exists $\K_1\subsetinf\N$ such that $\lim_{k\in\K_1}\|\dsd(x^k)\|=0$.
 On the other hand, given that $\{x^k\}\subset \Ls$ and $\Ls$ is compact, we can establish the existence of $\K_2\subseteq \K_1$ and $x^{\ast}\in \Ls$ such that $\lim_{k\in \K_2}x^k= x^{\ast}$.
 Thus, from Lemma~\ref{l:vtheta}{\it (iii)}, we deduce that $\dsd(x^{\ast})=0$.
 Consequently, based on Lemma~\ref{l:vtheta}{\it (i)}, we conclude that $x^{\ast}$ is Pareto critical. \end{proof}

 Even though the primary focus of this article is on nonconvex problems, we conclude this section by establishing full convergence of the sequence generated by Algorithm~\ref{alg:MBFGS} in the case of strict convexity of $F$.
+Note that, under Assumption~\ref{assumption1}{\it (i)--(ii)}, the existence of at least one Pareto optimal point is assured in this particular case.

 \begin{theorem} Let $\{x^k\}$ be a sequence generated by Algorithm~\ref{alg:MBFGS}.
 If $F$ is strictly convex, then $\{x^k\}$ converges to a Pareto optimal point of $F$. \end{theorem} \begin{proof} According to Theorem~\ref{bh} and Theorem~\ref{Theo3.1-Bennar-Fliege}{\it (iii)}, there exists a limit point $\xs\in\Ls$ of $\{x^k\}$ that is Pareto optimal.
 Let $\K_1\subsetinf \N$ be such that $\lim_{k\in \K_1}x^k=\xs$.
 To show the convergence of $\{x^k\}$ to $\xs$, let us suppose by contradiction that there exist $\bar{x}\in\mathcal{L}$, where $\bar{x}\neq x^{\ast}$, and $\K_2\subsetinf \N$ such that $\lim_{k\in \K_2}x^k=\bar{x}$.
 We first claim that $F(\bar{x})\neq F(x^{\ast})$.
-In fact, if $F(\bar{x})= F(x^{\ast})$, based on \eqref{eq:convex}, for all $t\in[0,1]$, we would have
+In fact, if $F(\bar{x})= F(x^{\ast})$, based on \eqref{eq:convex}, for all $t\in(0,1)$, we would have